metalisx/metalisx/readme.txt

 sub folder of a section.
 It is not possible to load all projects at once from the pom in this directory.

-0.3 JBoss 7.1.1.Final
+0.3 WildFly 8.1.0

-Download JBoss 7.1.1.Final and unzip the file.
+Download WildFly 8.1.0 Final and unzip the file.

 Open Eclipse

-Install JBoss tools from the Eclipse Market Place
+Install the JBoss Tools (Luna) from the Eclipse Market Place

-Create a new Serer, with server type JBoss AS 7.1 and point it to the installation directory of JBoss.
+Create a new Serer, with server type WildFly 8.x and point it to the installation directory of the unzipped WildFly.

 When running the MetalIsX web applications you need to configure the datasource with jndi-name java:jdbc/monitorDS